ut-issl/s2e-documents/General/Format to write specification documents.md

    - Enumerate all related codes and input files here
 3. How to use

-   - Write how to use the class or functions inside the class
+   - Write how to use the class or functions

 ## 2. Explanation of Algorithm

   Write important algorithm for the class, the library, or the each function.
-Please use equations, figures, reference papers to for easy understanding.
+Please use equations, figures, reference papers for easy understanding.

 1. name of function